Queens-Midtown Tunnel reopens after contractor drills hole into roof

 Mayor Eric Adams called it a "small leak."

 "Working with our partners at the EDC, we determined it was the drilling contractor who drilled about a two-and-a-half inch hole through the cast-iron liner, which is above the exhaust duct," Cathy Sheridan, president of the Triborough Bridge and Tunnel Authority, said.
-"We called in an emergency contractor.
-They are doing an interim repair.
-We don't know when we will be open.
-We hope it will be in hours, and not days.
-And then we will come back later and do a more permanent repair."

-What happened in the tunnel
+What happened in the Queens-Midtown Tunnel

 Officials said the contractors were doing preliminary work for a new segment of the East River Esplanade.

-Video taken inside the tunnel showed a vehicle using its windshield wipers as water seemed to rain within the tunnel.
+Video taken inside the tunnel showed a vehicle using its windshield wipers, as water seemed to rain within the tunnel.

 In a message posted on social media, the MTA initially said the issue was a water main break